bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 **How to collect Windows Security logs and store for x years?** - Azure Log Analytics Agent

 **How to collect Windows Performance counters?** - Azure Log Analytics Agent

+**Have a registered .NET app installed on VM and want it to authenticate to Azure resources using VM Managed Service identity - how?**
+- Have it use the *Azure Instance Metadata Service Identity* to generate the request token
 </details>